-- Quota has historically ranged from 10-24 PNMs. - The open house pool has historically ranged from one to 99 PNMs. - There are less than six NPC chapters on campus. - The community needs more flexibility in scheduling and implementing recruitment events (considering the size of the commuter population). - The community may be losing chapters.
+- Quota has historically ranged from 10-24 PNMs. - The open house pool has historically ranged from one to 99 PNMs. - There are three to five NPC chapters on campus. - The community needs more flexibility in scheduling and implementing recruitment events (considering the size of the commuter population). - The community may be losing chapters.